jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 :::VerticalSplitItem
 In this example, there are three tabs to filter on.
 By default we want the jig to open on the second tab (Team B).
 This is achieved by adding an `initialValue` property to the `filter` property.

-**Example:
+**Example**:
-**See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-filter-initialvalue.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-filter-initialvalue.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-O9xu_TcOIeO0WfdknAWRe-20240913-143124.PNG" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-O9xu_TcOIeO0WfdknAWRe-20240913-143124.PNG" size="80" width="1240" height="2500" position="center" caption="List with default filter tab" alt="List with default filter tab"}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-O9xu_TcOIeO0WfdknAWRe-20240913-143124.PNG" size="80" position="center" caption="List with default filter tab" alt="List with default filter tab"}
 :::
 ::::